jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-07-04-beam-examples-1/index.md

 ### Manage Resources

 The Flink and Kafka clusters and gRPC server are managed by bash scripts.
 Those scripts accept four flags: `-f`, `-k` and `-g` to start/stop individual resources or `-a` to manage all of them.
-We can add multiple flags to start/stop multiple resources.
+We can add multiple flags to start/stop relevant resources.
 Note that the scripts assume Flink 1.18.1 by default, and we can specify a specific Flink version if it is different from it e.g. `FLINK_VERSION=1.17.2 ./setup/start-flink-env.sh`.

 ```bash
 # setup/start-flink-env.sh